Ear drum perforation Referral Access Criteria

 • Ear swab results if discharge

-• Health assessment for Aboriginal and/or Torres Strait Islander people
+• Results of health assessment for Aboriginal and/or Torres Strait Islander People

 Category 1